-- Read through these instructions carefully before using your bicycle for the first time. - Please make sure that all fields in chapter 15 have been filled out completely. - Please note that this Owner's Manual must contain separate parts instructions in your national language regarding specific components of your bike.
-These are explicitly listed in chapter 16, delivery certificate. - All the bicycle parts are illustrated in the diagrams. - The parts in this Owner's Manual are exemplary for all CUBE bicycles with the exception of pedelecs. - Keep this Owner's Manual and pass it on with the bicycle if you ever sell it or give it as a present. - It is your responsibility to check your bicycle and to have any necessary work done to it. - If you do not understand some of the sections of this Owner's Manual, consult your cycle dealer.
+- Read through these instructions carefully before using your bicycle for the first time. - Please make sure that all fields in chapter 15 have been filled out completely. - Please note that this Operating instructions must contain separate parts instructions in your national language regarding specific components of your bike.
+These are explicitly listed in the handover certificate. - All the bicycle parts are illustrated in the diagrams. - The parts in this Operating instructions are exemplary for all CUBE bicycles with the exception of pedelecs (EPAC). - Keep this Operating instructions and pass it on with the bicycle if you ever sell it or give it as a present. - It is your responsibility to check your bicycle and to have any necessary work done to it. - If you do not understand some of the chapters of this Operating instructions, consult your specialist dealer.

-Owner's Manual for children and teenagers.
-This Owner's Manual is meant for the parents or legal guardians of the children and juveniles using this bicycle.
+Operating instructions for children and teenagers.
+This Operating instructions is meant for the parents or legal guardians of the children and juveniles using this bicycle.

-If your children or the juveniles you are responsible for do not observe the instructions set out in this Owner's Manual.

-this may result in dangerous situations, falls, accidents and property damage.
+If your children or the juveniles you are responsible for do not observe the instructions set out in this Operating instructions, this may result in dangerous situations, falls, accidents and property damage.

-- If you encounter phrases such as "...have all ...", "... have your bicycle ..." or the like, please note that they always address and refer to the child or the juvenile and his/her bicycle. - Go through this Owner's Manual together and explain all chapters to your child, especially regarding the hazard warnings. - As legal guardian, it is your responsibility to ensure the safety of this bicycle and its safe use.
+- If you encounter phrases such as "...have all ...", "... have your bicycle ..." or the like, please note that they always address and refer to the child or the juvenile and his/her bicycle. - Go through this Operating instructions together and explain all chapters to your child, especially regarding the hazard warnings. - As legal guardian, it is your responsibility to ensure the safety of this bicycle and its safe use.